 Step 2: Start Curling!

 This is SO handy!
-It wouldn’t be the first time I accidentally leave the curling iron on, so this is a super handy feature to have.
+It wouldn’t be the first time I accidentally left the curling iron on, so this is a super handy feature to have.

 - For bigger curls, use bigger sections.